Thermodynamic Geometric Constraint on the Spectrum of Markov Rate Matrices

 The spectrum of Markov generators encodes rich physical information that goes beyond simple decay rates and oscillatory behavior \cite{Minganti_SpectralGKLS_2018,Gaveau_metastab_1998,Mori_SymmetrizedGap_2023,Sawada_Topology_2024,Kawabata_LSM_2024}.
 It captures the degree of irreversibility in the system \cite{Uhl_conjecture_2019,Barato_cohcyc_2017,Clara_bioosc_2020,Oberreiter_cohcyc_2022,Remlein_cohcyc_2022,santolin_cohcyc_2025,Kolchinsky_SpectralBound_2024} and governs the structure of correlation functions \cite{Ohga_corsscorr_2023,Shiraishi_boundfluc_2023,Bakewell-Smith_iTUR_2023,Tuan_iTUR_2025, aguilera2025inferring}.
 As an extension of the conjecture proposed only for the second eigenvalue \cite{Barato_cohcyc_2017}, recent work by Ohga {\it et al.}~\cite{Ohga_corsscorr_2023} shows that the spectrum exactly lies within a sector in the complex plane, with the opening angle determined by the maximal thermodynamic force of a cycle.
 This spectral constraint also follows from a thermodynamic bound on cross-correlation functions.
 A key insight is that oscillatory modes and asymmetric correlations appear only in nonequilibrium systems.

 While the sector bound captures certain aspects of irreversibility, a deeper geometric understanding of the spectrum remains elusive.
-This naturally raises two fundamental questions: (i) Can we identify a universal constraint on the geometry of the spectrum that arises from irreversibility? (ii) How is this geometry of the spectrum quantitatively connected to the structure of correlation functions?
+This naturally raises two fundamental questions: (i) Can we identify a universal constraint on the geometry of the spectrum that arises from irreversibility? (ii) How is this spectral geometry quantitatively connected to the (initial) time derivative of correlation functions?

 In this Letter, we establish a unified framework addressing the above questions by revealing the intrinsic connection between the spectrum and correlation functions through the mathematical concept of the numerical range.
-Inspired by Url and Seifert’s conjecture \cite{Uhl_conjecture_2019}, we derive an ellipse theorem that provides a universal thermodynamic bound on the spectrum of Markov rate matrices.
+Inspired by Uhl and Seifert’s conjecture \cite{Uhl_conjecture_2019}, we derive an ellipse theorem that provides a universal thermodynamic bound on the spectrum of Markov rate matrices.
 Our theorem states that the spectrum lies within a specific ellipse in the complex plane, as illustrated in Fig.~\ref{fig:ellipse}.
 The vertical semi-axis of the ellipse depends on the degree of irreversibility, which vanishes for the detailed balance condition and reaches the circular limit in the case of infinite irreversibility.

 Our result reveals a fundamental thermodynamic constraint on the spectrum of Markov generators that goes beyond the Gershgorin circle theorem \cite{gershgorin1931uber,weisstein2003gershgorin}.
 The Gershgorin circle theorem is a well-known result in matrix analysis that bounds the location of eigenvalues within certain disks determined purely by the matrix entries, independent of any physical considerations.
 Unlike this purely algebraic and general bound, our ellipse incorporates thermodynamic considerations and directly reflects the irreversibility inherent to nonequilibrium dynamics.
 This connection indicates that the mathematical structure of the spectrum is not merely a consequence of abstract algebraic properties but is fundamentally shaped and constrained by physical laws.